cloki0610/CI-Portfolio-Project-5/README.md

 <hr>

-- Thanks to my mentor Daisy McGirr(again and again) for all support and guidance in the process.
+- Thanks to my mentor Daisy McGirr (especially in the final project) for all support and guidance in the process.
 Without her suggestion and encourage I cannot get this far, words cannot express my gratitute for all these time in her mentor session.
 - Thanks StackOverflow's community already has the answers I need, that's helped me solve most of my problems before I ask for the community.
 - Thanks Code Institute's Slack community for some example and answers already in the chat record so that save some time fix some problem like webhook endpoint and its testing in project's early stage.